kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

    is an example of that in
    [omni project](https://github.com/abdullin/omni).

-3. Examples of high-level sanity checks that prevent protect code from hacks and rash decisions that are easy to catch.
+3. Examples of high-level sanity checks that protect code from hacks and rash decisions that are easy to catch.
 These could be run locally or on integration server (using code introspection and information captured from the use-cases).